-What is a freeport?
-A free port is just another word for a private storage space.
+What is freeport?
+A free port is just another word for private storage space.
 But it is not just any type of storage.
-It is used by the superrich as “storage lockers” for their art, wine, jewelry and other treasures.
+It is used by the superrich as “storage lockers” for their art, wine, jewelry, and other treasures.
 Freeports are often synonymous with “bonded warehouses.”
 Rich people use freeports for their international trade deals to legally avoid customs duties and taxes.

 According to an article in the New York Times, high net worth individuals are increasingly using these freeports to stash expensive artwork and park them there as they appreciate in value.
-Mostly, the superrich seem to be trying to avoid sales taxes and customs charges but some are probably trying to hide the asset from bill collectors, ex spouses or thieves – or all of the above. (# hide art collection)
+Mostly, the superrich seems to be trying to avoid sales taxes and customs charges but some are probably trying to hide the asset from bill collectors, ex-spouses, or thieves – or all of the above. (# hide art collection)

-If you are a superrich with a ton of art that could become an issue in a divorce action, of course you have to think about what you want to do about this.
-Normally, the artwork will be part of your marital estate and will be distributed according to some regime such as community property or equitable distribution.
+If you are super-rich with a ton of art that could become an issue in a divorce action, of course, you have to think about what you want to do about this.
+Normally, the artwork will be part of your marital estate and will be distributed according to some regimes such as community property or equitable distribution.
 Unless you have a prenup.
 If you don’t have a prenup, your art could be at risk.
 But many superrich individuals have successfully hidden artwork away from their spouses in Freeports or other types of storage warehouses across the globe.